 Most domain names are going to cost between $10 and $20 per year.
 For premium domain names, the cost is generally much higher.
 Premium domain names are a type of short, catchy, and memorable name, that are almost always already registered to another person, entity, or organization.
 Premium names are significantly higher in value, and thus the reason for the higher cost.

-Once you’ve selected a domain name to purchase and register, the checkout process takes only about 10 minutes time or less.
+Once you’ve selected a domain name to purchase and register with GoDaddy, the checkout process takes only about 10 minutes time or less.
 Though once your name has been purchased, it can generally take between 24-72 hours for the name servers connected to the domain to update globally.
 This process is known as DNS propagation.

 Well, there you have it.
-We hope this article made it simple to understand how to choose and register a domain name for your website or business.
+We hope this article made it simple to understand how to choose and register a domain name with GoDaddy for your website or business.

 But if you have more questions or thoughts, we want to hear them!